ripples/Present/README.md

    the `pm2` process manager.
 1. Run this `sudo pm2 start npm -- start`
 1. Visit from a valid LTI consumer such as Moodle, Sakai, or Canvus.
+1. Run `./install/installReact.sh` in order to ensure that React Google Analytics can be used

 ## Lectures Folder
 ### Folder Structure